• Skip to primary navigation

 vegan holiday roast

-This vegan Thanksgiving roast is a variation of my to-die-for Vegan Steaks.
-It’s the best holiday roast for Thanksgiving and Christmas dinner alongside my olive oil mashed potatoes, mushroom gravy, and garlic roasted carrots .
+This Thanksgiving roast is a variation of my fan favorite Vegan Steaks.
+It’s the best roast for Thanksgiving and Christmas dinner alongside my olive oil mashed potatoes, mushroom gravy, beyond stuffing, mac and cheese + roasted carrots .
 It’s the perfect substitute for chicken or turkey, super easy to make and extra delicious drizzled with our cashew queso or chimichurri sauce.
 Plus, it’s fail-proof, protein-loaded, and features plenty of fall flavors such as sage, rosemary and thyme.

 how to make vegan roast from scratch